SarahGathoni/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

- function that reverses the content of an array of integers
+ function that encodes a string using rot13